wp-plugins/community-events/readme.txt

 1. To see a link for the full schedule in the 7-day box, set the address of the full schedule page in the Community Events settings.

 == Changelog ==

+= 1.2.9 =
+* Updated version of datepicker script to fix javascript errors with current WordPress versions.

 = 1.2.8 =
 * Fixed to query to display 7-day calendar to avoid events from following year to display